Sinono3/Sinono3.github.io/content/games.md

 paginate_by = 5
 +++

-This page can be misleading, since most of these are not finished games, but rather prototypes or small ideas I've built upon.
+This page can be misleading, since a lot of these are just demos, prototypes or small ideas I've built upon.
-Sadly, I lost almost all projects that were not uploaded before 2018, and they're lost forever.
+Sadly, I've lost almost all projects that were not uploaded before 2018, and they're lost forever.
-Some are available, though.
-I will provide links for these.
-(TODO: Also add screenshots here.)
+Links are provided for games which are available.

 - Xian Attack (2014)
 - (Untitled zombie top-down shooter game) (2014)